mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 Learn the Linux File System from an interview perspective.
 This section covers the directory structure, navigation, file handling, links, and commonly used commands that every Linux/DevOps engineer should know.

 ---

+# Q15.
+What is the Linux File System?

+**Difficulty:** 🟢 Beginner

+**Interview Frequency:** ⭐⭐⭐⭐⭐

+---

+## 🎤 Interview Answer

+The Linux File System is the way Linux organizes, stores, and manages files and directories on a storage device.

+Unlike Windows, where different drives are represented by letters like **C:** or **D:**, Linux organizes everything under a single directory called the **Root ( / )**.
+Every file, directory, storage device, and even hardware devices are part of this single directory hierarchy.

+This makes file management simple, consistent, and easy to navigate across the entire operating system.

+**In simple words, the Linux File System is a hierarchical structure that organizes all files and directories under a single Root directory (/).**

+---